 Community feedback identified a need to build greater interest and aptitude in science, technology, engineering, and mathematics (STEM) subjects among regional students, to fuel our future workforce.
 The demand to meet this need was so strong that in 2008 the museum turned its focus to STEM learning and changed its name to the Children’s Science Center.

 Following an extensive site search, the Center secured two museum locations in 2014 in the Northern Virginia area: in Fairfax and in Dulles.
 The Fairfax location provided an immediate opportunity to open Northern Virginia’s first interactive museum.
-The Dulles location on Route 28, is donated land by the Kincora development, where there is sufficient space to construct a full-scale science center, with the amenities of a mixed-use development and a large nature preserve.
+The Dulles location on Route 28 is land that was donated by the Kincora development, where there is sufficient space to construct a full-scale science center, with the amenities of a mixed-use development and a large nature preserve.
 Here the vision of a world-class children’s science museum will be fully realized.

 In 2015 the Children’s Science Center Lab opened Northern Virginia’s first interactive children’s science museum in a prominent retail spot at Fair Oaks Mall and the organization grew to include over 30 employees.
 Today, with the help of over 600 volunteers, the Children’s Science Center serves over 70,000 visitors a year at the Lab and through community programs across the region.
 Nearly 10,000 of those served are at-risk populations.
 Growing demand and limited capacity at the Lab continue to drive the need for a larger museum to better serve the region.

-Thanks to countless volunteers, dedicated leadership and generous donors, the Children’s Science Center is ensuring that all of our region’s children, families, and educators have a place to explore, create and be inspired through hands-on learning in STEM.
+Thanks to countless volunteers, dedicated leadership, committed partners, and generous donors, the Children’s Science Center is ensuring that all of our region’s children, families, and educators have a place to explore, create and be inspired through hands-on learning in STEM.

 Learn more about our mission-driven community programs.

 Learn more about our vision for the future science center.

 Learn more about the Science Museum of Virginia.